 NUMBER 5.
 INFLUENCERS DELETE CONTENT BEFORE THE AGREED-UPON DATE

 Brands frequently go hunting for a post they loved, ready to repost to their follower base, only to find that the influencer has deleted the branded content.
 This is a bummer for both the influencer and the brand, the influencer misseses out on the exposure of the brand extending the influencer content’s life.
 The brand misses out on the beautiful content the influencer created, and that they paid the influencer for.

 Solution: Make sure your brief document add specific dates each content piece can be deleted from the influencer accounts and ask your influencer to send you the image so that you (client) can use the content you have paid for even if the influencer removes it from his channel.

 If you are an influencer and you delete the content before the agreed-upon campaign date is over, your client might not compensate you for the campaign.

 NUMBER 6.
 WE NEVER KNEW WHAT WE COULD HAVE DONE BETTER WITH OUR INFLUENCER PARTNER

-It is important to get insightful Campaign Wrap Up Report that includes the influencer’s thoughts on why the Campaign might have underperformed.
-Some reasons include bad brand fit, too much content direction, insincere caption, or too many posts required in the partnership.
+It is important to get an insightful “campaign wrap up” report that includes the influencer’s thoughts on why the campaign may have underperformed.
+Some reasons include bad brand fit, too much content direction, insincere captions, or too many posts required in the partnership.
 Putting this kind of thought into each campaign wrap up will not only impress your boss and give you a great reputation in the field but will also help you hone in more quickly on which influencer partnerships are actually a good fit.